kumbulanit/t-sql/tech company/untitled/Module 2 - Introduction to T-SQL Querying/Lab_Introduction_to_T-SQL_Querying_Answers.md

     FirstName,
     LastName,
     BaseSalary,
-    (SELECT AVG(BaseSalary) FROM Employees) AS CompanyAverageSalary,
-    BaseSalary - (SELECT AVG(BaseSalary) FROM Employees) AS SalaryDifference FROM Employees
+    (SELECT AVG(e.BaseSalary) FROM Employees e) AS CompanyAverageSalary, BaseSalary - (SELECT AVG(e.BaseSalary) FROM Employees e) AS SalaryDifference FROM Employees
 WHERE IsActive = 1;